Sebastia, Nablus: Kingdom of Israel/Samaria

+Hellenistic period

 Samaria was destroyed by Alexander the Great in 331 BCE, and was destroyed again by Hasmonean king John Hyrcanus in 108 BCE.

+Roman period

-Pompey rebuilt the town in the year 63 BCE.
-Hellenized Samaritans and the descendants of Macedonian soldiers are believed to had inhabited the city.
+After Pompey rebuilt the town in the year 63 BCE, Hellenized Samaritans and the descendants of Macedonian soldiers inhabited the city.

 In 27 BCE, Samaria was rebuilt by Herod the Great, king of Judea.
-The new city was renamed "Sebastia" in the honor of the Roman emperor Augustus.
+The new city was renamed "Sebastia" in honour of Roman emperor Augustus.
 Herod built two temples in the city: one, dedicated to Augustus, was constructed on an elevated platform in the city's acropolis; it was probably influenced by the Forum of Caesar in Rome.
 The second temple was dedicated to Kore.
 A large stadium was also built at the city, which was settled with 6000 veteran colonists, probably non-Jews who fought alongside Herod and helped him secure the throne.
-Later, in 7 BCE, with Augustus' approval and after a trial at Berytus, Herod had his sons Alexander and Aristobulus IV transported to Sebastia and executed by being strangled for treason.
+Later, in 7 BCE and after a trial at Berytus, Herod had his sons Alexander and Aristobulus IV transported to Sebastia and executed by being strangled for treason.

+In late antiquity, the area of Sebastia was predominantly inhabited by Samaritans.
+Following the Samaritan revolts against the Byzantine Empire, it was settled by Christians.

 Medieval period

-Sherds from the Late Roman, Byzantine,Dauphin, 1998, pp. 766–7 early Muslim and Medieval eras have been found in modern-day Sebastia.

 Sebastia was the seat of a bishop in the Crusader Kingdom of Jerusalem.
 It is mentioned in the writings of Yaqut al-Hamawi (1179–1229), the Syrian geographer, who situates it as part of the military district of Filastin in the province of Syria, located two days from that city, in the Nablus District.
 He also writes, "There are here the tombs of Zakariyyah and Yahya, his son, and of many other prophets and holy men."

+Saladin came to Sebastia during his expedition to central Palestine in 1184.
+Sebastia's bishop then released eighty Muslim captives to ensure the town's safety.

+Niccolò da Poggibonsi, an Italian monk who visited Sebaste in 1347, wrote that the town was in ruins, and that only "some Saracens and a few Samaritans" lived there.